SRT / VTT / ASS Subtitle Formats

 <video>

-: Used to embed video files.
+: Used to embed the video file.
 Thecontrols

 attribute allows users to control video playback (play/pause, etc.).<source>